 Working with a small space for your baby’s room?
 Use these nursery ideas to set up your nursery in a small space.
 With these simple small nursery ideas, you can set up a functional nursery, even if you’re tight on space!

-Working on your little one’s nursery organization can be a fun project, but if you’re tight on space, or want to keep your baby products to a minimal, the idea of where to put everything can quickly become overwhelming.
+Working on your little one’s nursery can be a fun project, but if you’re tight on space, the idea of where to put everything can quickly become overwhelming.

-Follow these six tips (and plenty of examples) to setup a nursery in a small room and maximize the space you’re working with:
+Follow these six tips (with real-life examples) to setup a nursery in a small room and maximize the space you’re working with:

 - Choose your baby furniture wisely